Legal Requirements for Records Retention: The Three Year Presumption

-There are basically four types of legal requirements for records retention which are generally encountered:
+There are four types of legal requirements for records retention, which are generally encountered:

 - Specific Requirement Stated.
 Many federal and state requirements will indicate a specific retention period for records.
 The researcher must generally determine the scope of the statutes or regulations, the applicability of these requirements to the organization, and the specific records affected.
 A legally correct records retention schedule can generally be derived with sufficient time and patience.

 - Limitations of Action.
 Limitations of action are not records retention requirements; instead, they represent the period during which an organization may be involved in a legal action or litigation (either as plaintiff or defendant).
 Records may be useful during this period to pursue a legal course of action or to defend oneself.
 The appropriate records retention period for legal purposes, therefore, relates more to litigation strategy than to legal requirements.